 After a part is washed properly, it should be UV post-cured.
 But is very important that before post-curing, the part should be completely dry.
 This can be done by putting it on a bench and wait 30 minutes, by (slightly) heating up the parts or by blowing with compressed air.
 The dry parts should already feel quite non-sticky and can be post-cured.
 Read this article to know more about the best UV post-curing parameters of a specific resin.

 In the medical field, often a more professional method is used to eliminate oxygen during post processing and thus reduce stickiness of 3D-printed parts.
 Often the parts are post-cured in a Nitrogen chamber.
 This will result in completely non-sticky objects.
 For more difficult processable resins, like our Flexible-X, we would recommend to post-cure in an oxygen free atmosphere.
-This would be either in a Nitrogen chamber, or immersed in water or glycerol.
-Some companies aim to post-cure in a vacuum, which theoretically works by reducing the amount of oxygen in the chamber.
+This would be either in a Nitrogen chamber, or immersed in a transparent jar of water or glycerol during the first minutes of post-curing.

 What not to do?

 There are a few things that would definitely give sticky parts.
 The first step not to do is to rinse a part that is not completely clean with water.
 Water and resin won’t mix and give a dirty, sticky surface.
 Next to water, post-curing not completely clean or dry parts will also lead to a sticky surface.
 Once a part is UV Post-cure, it is nearly impossible to get the sticky / tacky surface off.
 It is therefore advised to give a bit extra focus to the whole process to prevent printing parts again.